Discrete Neural Flow Samplers with Locally Equivariant Transformer: Related Work

 \textbf{MCMC and Neural Samplers.} Markov chain Monte Carlo (MCMC) \citep{metropolis1953equation} is the \textit{de facto} approach to sampling from a target distribution.
 In discrete spaces, Gibbs sampling \citep{casella1992explaining} is a widely adopted method.
 Building on this foundation, \cite{zanella2020informed} improve the standard Gibbs method by incorporating locally informed proposals to improve sampling efficiency.
 This method was extended to include gradient information to drastically reduce the computational complexity of flipping bits in several places.
 This idea was further extended by leveraging gradient information \citep{grathwohl2021oops,sun2021path}, significantly reducing the computational cost.
 Inspired by these developments, discrete analogues of Langevin dynamics have also been introduced to enable more effective sampling in high-dimensional discrete spaces \citep{zhang2022langevin,sun2023discrete}.
 Despite their theoretical appeal, MCMC methods often suffer from slow mixing and poor convergence in practice.
 To address these limitations, recent work has proposed neural samplers, including diffusion-based \citep{vargas2023transport,chen2024sequential,richter2023improved} and flow-based \citep{mate2023learning,tian2024liouville,chen2025neural} approaches.
 However, the majority of these methods are designed for continuous spaces, and there remains a notable gap in the literature when it comes to sampling methods for discrete distributions.
 A few exceptions include \cite{sanokowski2024diffusion,sanokowski2025scalable}, which are inspired by discrete diffusion models and primarily target combinatorial optimisation problems.
+A concurrent work, MDNS \citep{zhu2025mdns}, introduces a masked diffusion neural sampler grounded in stochastic optimal control theory \citep{berner2022optimal}.
 LEAPS \citep{Holderrieth2025LEAPSAD} and our method \ours are more closely related to discrete flow models \citep{campbell2024generative,gat2024discrete}, as both can be view as learning a CTMC to satisfy the Kolmogorov forward equation.
 While LEAPS parametrise $\partial_t \log Z_t$ using a neural network, \ours estimates it via coordinate descent.